 15. The Group interviewed 30 Rwandan nationals who had been recruited into M23 and managed to escape.
 Interviewed separately, each confirmed that they had been recruited in Rwanda.
 While some interacted with civilian "sensitizers", most stated that RDF officers directly participated in their recruitment process.
-M23 collaborators, ex-CNDP officers, politicians, ex-M23 combatants, and Congolese refugees in Rwanda, informed the Group that a wide network of mobilization has been established in the main Rwandan towns bordering DRC, as well as in refugee camps, targeting Rwandan nationals and Congolese refugees for recruitment.
+M23 collaborators, ex-CNDP officers, politicians, ex-M23 combatants, and Congolese refugees in Rwanda, informed the Group that a wide network of mobilization had been established in the main Rwandan towns bordering the Democratic Republic of the Congo, as well as in refugee camps, targeting Rwandan nationals and Congolese refugees for recruitment.
 Recruitment focal points operating at Kinigi, Ruhengeri, Mudende, Gisenyi, Mukamira, and Bigogwe, are tasked with identifying and gathering young men for recruitment and handing them over to RDF soldiers.
-Two Congolese refugees, as well as a visitor of Nkamira refugee camp (situated 27 km from
+Two Congolese refugees, as well as a visitor of Nkamira refugee camp (situated 27 km from Gisenyi in Rwanda) told the Group that there had been a systematic campaign in the camp to encourage young men to join M23.